M4 Money Supply and Inflation

-M4 money supply is defined as a measure of notes and coins in circulation (M0) + bank accounts.
-It is known as a ‘broad’ measure of money supply.
+• Broad money e.g. M4 money supply is defined as a measure of notes and coins in circulation (M0) + bank accounts.
+It is a broader definition because it includes bank accounts and not just notes and coins in circulation.

-It includes private-sector retail bank and building society deposits + Private-sector wholesale bank and building society deposits and Certificate of Deposit. [link]
+(The technical definition of M4 includes private-sector retail bank and building society deposits + Private-sector wholesale bank and building society deposits and Certificate of Deposit. [link])

 M4 Money Supply

-M4 is a key statistic because it shows the underlying strength of economic activity.
-When the economy went into recession, we see a sharp fall in M4 growth from 15% a year to negative growth in mid 2008.
+M4 is a key statistic because it can illustrate the underlying strength of economic activity.
+When the economy went into recession, we see a sharp fall in M4 growth from 15% a year to negative growth in mid-2008.

-The governor of the Bank of England, Mervyn King has said that M4 remains an important variable for influencing monetary policy.
-Negative M4 growth is a key factor in the justification for more quantitative easing, and recent attempts to bolster bank lending.
+The past governor of the Bank of England, Mervyn King has said that M4 remains an important variable for influencing monetary policy.
+Negative M4 growth is a key factor in the justification for more quantitative easing, keeping interest rates low and attempts to bolster bank lending.

 At the start of quantitative easing, M.King said: